Writing your own linear algebra matrix library in C

 LU(P) Decomposition

-Normally the factorisation looks like this:
+Ideally, the factorization looks like this:

 Where:

-• U is an upper diagonal matrix.
+- $U$ is an upper triangular matrix.

-If the A matrix is square (nxn), it can always be decomposed like : \(P * A = L * U\).
+If the matrix $A$ is square ($n \times n$), it can always be decomposed as $P * A = L * U$.

-To compute the LU(P) decomposition we will need to basically implement a modified version of the Gauss Elimination algorithm (see Row Echelon Form).
-This is probably the most popular implementation, and it requires around \(\frac{2}{3}*n^{3}\) floating point operations.
+To compute the LUP decomposition, we implement a modified version of the Gaussian Elimination algorithm.
+This is the most common approach and is quite efficient, requiring approximately $\frac{2}{3}n^{3}$ floating-point operations.

 The LU(P) algorithm as an example